Developer Guide

 tag 1 t/someTag

-.
+Expected: First contact is tagged tosomeTag.
 Details of the tagged contact shown in the result display message. -

 Test case: Duplicate tags

-Command: run the command inii
+Command: run the command iniitwice.

 Expected: Contact is not re-tagged.
 Error details shown in the result display message.
 Command box remains the same. -